-Differences Between Shares vs Mutual Funds
+Shares vs Mutual Funds Differences

 At the same time, when you trade shares, you need to sell out the shares that aren’t doing well.
-For individual investors, the trading cost is quite high.
+For individual investors, the trading cost is relatively high.
 But for mutual funds, you don’t need to worry about the trading cost.
 The expenses for running the fund would be charged against the money investors invest in the mutual funds.